Menorah/Sample_icon_set/readme.md

 ## Moon Phase codes:

-- Moon phase images are named moon_xx.png (or use the WebP format for smaller files)
+- Moon phase images are named https://github.com/Menorah/Sample_icon_set/raw/refs/heads/master/app/src/main/res/drawable-mdpi/set-icon-Sample-2.4.zip (or use the WebP format for smaller files)
 - You need at least 8 drawables at 0, 15, 25, 35, 50, 65, 75, 85 and 100.
 Max is 100 drawables
-- Customize its moon.xml in the drawable folder to match the drawables you created
+- Customize its https://github.com/Menorah/Sample_icon_set/raw/refs/heads/master/app/src/main/res/drawable-mdpi/set-icon-Sample-2.4.zip in the drawable folder to match the drawables you created